michielvandijk/michielvandijk.org/content/authors/mvd/_index.md

   - course: PhD in Technology and Development Studies
     institution: Faculty of Technology Management, Eindhoven University of Technology, the Netherlands
     year: 2004
-  - course: M.Sc in Quantitative Economics
+  - course: MSc in Quantitative Economics
     institution: Faculty of Economics, Maastricht University, the Netherlands
     year: 1999
 email: michiel.vandijk@wur.nl